riboflavin/test-framer-sync/compare/avoma-vs-otter-ai.md

 # Avoma vs. Otter.ai: Which should you choose?
 AI meeting notes platforms provide four primary deliverables:

 * Transcripts create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
 * Action items are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
 * Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
 * Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."

 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:

 * Free trial: can you test it for free before committing?
 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
 * Functionality: does it go beyond transcriptions and actually help you take action?
 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Avoma and Otter.ai
-Avoma:
+### Avoma
-- Pros: Highly accurate transcriptions, excellent AI summaries, clear speaker separation, and workflow integrations.
+- Highly accurate transcriptions, ensures no detail is lost.
-- Cons: No free tier, expensive pricing, complexity for new users, occasional issues with meeting bot.

-Otter.ai:
-- Pros: Easy to use with live editing, strong free plan, and seamless Zoom and calendar integration.
+- Excellent AI summaries and highlights make review easy.
+- Speaker separation and labeling is very clear in notes.
+- Workflow integrations streamline follow-ups.
+- No free tier; requires paid plan from the start.
+- Expensive for full features.
+- Complex for new users.
+- Meeting bot sometimes joins late or misses a speaker name.

+### Otter.ai
+- Easy to use; intuitive interface and live editing of transcripts.
+- Strong free plan with generous transcription limits.
+- Seamless integration with Zoom & calendar for auto-recording meetings.
-- Cons: Transcription errors with accents or fast speech, English-only support, and hit-or-miss speaker ID.
+- Transcription errors with accents or fast speech.
+- Only supports English.
+- Speaker ID can be hit-or-miss, requiring manual fixes in notes.
 | Feature                           | Avoma               | Otter.ai           |
 |-----------------------------------|---------------------|--------------------|
 | Trial/Free Plan                   | ❌ Trial only       | ✅ Free plan       |